Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Metrics That Actually Drive Music Careers

-Your click-through rate is going to tell you if your creative is compelling, but, your conversion rate tells you if people actually care about your music.
+Your click-through rate is going to tell you if your creative is compelling, but, your conversion rate tells you if people care about your music.
 Focus on the metrics that connect to your actual goals, and not vanity numbers that make you feel good for five minutes.
 IT’s difficult, trust me, I know, but stay focused.
 Cost per stream or cost per follower are way more useful than cost per click.
 You want to know how much you’re paying for results that matter to your career, not just traffic that bounces off your website immediately.

 For music campaigns, ROAS (return on ad spend) works differently than e-commerce.
 A £100 campaign generating 500 streams might look like a £98.50 loss (£1.50 revenue at £0.003/stream), but if those 500 listeners convert to 50 email subscribers worth £10 lifetime value each, your actual return is 400%.
 Track fan acquisition value, not just immediate streaming revenue.